etkecc/mrs/docs/indexing.md

 <!--
 SPDX-FileCopyrightText: 2023 Nikita Chernyi
+SPDX-FileCopyrightText: 2025 Suguru Hirahara

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# How to add your server's public rooms to the index?
+# Indexing: How to let your server's public rooms added to indexes

-How can you add a matrix server to the index on some MRS instance?
-Use POST `/discover/{server_name}` endpoint, here is example using the [MatrixRooms.info](https://matrixrooms.info) demo instance and `example.com` homeserver:
+To let your Matrix server's public rooms indexed on Matrix Rooms Search instances, you can use the POST `/discover/{server_name}` endpoint following the example below.

 ```bash
 curl -X POST https://apicdn.matrixrooms.info/discover/example.com
 ```

+In the example, the [MatrixRooms.info](https://matrixrooms.info) demo Matrix Rooms Search instance and `example.com` homeserver are specified.
+Please change them as needed.

+## How indexing occurs

-If your server publishes room directory over federation and has public rooms within the directory, they will appear in the search index after the next full reindex process (should be run daily).
+If your server publishes room directory over federation and its public rooms are listed on the directory, they will be included in the search index by MRS instances with daily full reindexing process.

-Please keep in mind that to have a room indexed, you have to:
+The rooms will be included in the search index, if these conditions are met:

-1. Explicitly mark a room federatable when creating it
+- The room was configured as federatable when you created it
-2. Explicitly mark a room as public in room settings
+- The room is set to "public" in room settings
-3. Explicitly publish a room in the room directory
+- The room is published on your room directory
-4. Explicitly publish your room catalog over federation
+- The room catalog is published over federation

+## FAQ

-## Why my server and its public rooms aren't discovered/parsed/included?
+### Why my server and its public rooms are not discovered or included in the indexes?

-Your server must publish public rooms over federation (`/_matrix/federation/v1/publicRooms` endpoint), eg: `https://matrix.etke.cc:8448/_matrix/federation/v1/publicRooms`

-**I get error on public rooms endpoint**, something like:
+It is because not all of the conditions described above are met.

+In addition to editing configuration of the servers, please also make sure that your server publishes public rooms over federation (`/_matrix/federation/v1/publicRooms` endpoint).
+You can confirm the status by checking at `https://matrix.example.com:8448/_matrix/federation/v1/publicRooms`.

+If you get the error as below at public rooms endpoint, you need to adjust your server's configuration:

 ```json
 {"errcode":"M_FORBIDDEN","error":"You are not allowed to view the public rooms list of example.com"}
 ```

-In that case you should adjust your server's configuration.
-For synapse, you need to add the following config options in the `homeserver.yaml`:
+For Synapse homeserver, you need to add the following config options in the `homeserver.yaml`:

 ```yaml
 allow_public_rooms_over_federation: true
 ```

-in case of [etke.cc/ansible](https://github.com/etkecc/ansible) and [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy), add the following to your `vars.yml` configuration file:
+If you use [etke.cc/ansible](https://github.com/etkecc/ansible) and [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) to manage your Matrix homeserver, add the following to your `vars.yml` configuration file:

 ```yaml
 matrix_synapse_allow_public_rooms_over_federation: true
 ```

+### How can I block my server's rooms from being indexed?

+You can check [this page](deindexing.md) for details.